-If the BDLC wants to transmit onto the J1850 bus, but detects that another message is in progress, it automatically waits until the bus is idle.
+If the BDLC wants to transmit onto the J1850 bus, but detects that another message is in progress, it waits until the bus is idle.
 However, if multiple nodes begin to transmit in the same synchronization window, message arbitration will occur beginning with the first bit after the SOF symbol and continue with each bit thereafter.
+If a write to the BDR (for instance, to initiate transmission) occurred on or before 104 • t{BDLC} from the received rising edge, then the BDLC will transmit and arbitrate for the bus.
+If a CPU write to the BDR occurred after $104 \cdot t{BDLC}$ from the detection of the rising edge, then the BDLC will not transmit, but will wait for the next IFS period to expire before attempting to transmit the byte.

-The VPW symbols and J1850 bus electrical characteristics are chosen carefully so that a logic 0 (active or passive type) will always dominate over a logic 1 (active or passive type) simultaneously transmitted.
-Hence logic 0s are said to be dominant and logic 1s are said to be recessive.
+The variable pulse width modulation (VPW) symbols and J1850 bus electrical characteristics are chosen carefully so that a logic 0 (active or passive type) will always dominate over a logic 1 (active or passive type) simultaneously transmitted.
+Hence, logic 0s are said to be dominant and logic 1s are said to be recessive.

-Whenever a node detects a dominant bit when it transmitted a recessive bit, it loses arbitration and immediately stops transmitting.
+Whenever a node detects a dominant bit on BDRxD when it transmitted a recessive bit, it loses arbitration and immediately stops transmitting.
 This is known as bitwise arbitration.